How to Register as a Sole Trader – Accounting Wise Have You Covered

-One of the first decisions to make when registering as a sole trader, is choosing between the pros and cons of different business structures.
-If you’ve made the decision to become a sole trader, that’s already progress!
+One of the first decisions to make when registering as a sole trader is choosing between the pros and cons of different business structures.
+If you’ve decided to become a sole trader, that’s already progress!

 Starting a business as a sole trader does have several advantages: